Understanding Toy Safety

 Polyvinyl Chloride (PVC) and toys containing Phthalates have been linked with liver and kidney problems and are probable human carcinogens and have been banned by the European Union for use in teething toys intended for children under 3.
 Parents should not expose their children to toxic phthalate chemicals in any toy.
 Unfortunately, no U.S. law requires disclosure – and many toys made of PVC are labeled “non-toxic”.
 Any soft plastic toy may pose a hazard unless marked as PVC or phthalate-free.
 Call the manufacturer to find out if the toy contains phthalates or PVC.

 The CPSC reports that there were more than 4,000 scooter-related injuries in August of 2000 alone and more than 9,400 emergency room treated injuries reported in the first nine months of 2000.
 Nearly 90 percent of the injuries are to children under 15 years old.
-To prevent injuries while using scooters and in-line skates always wear proper safety gear including a helmet that meets CPSC's standard, and knee and elbow pads.
-Also wear wrist guards for skating.
-Ride the scooters and use the skates on smooth, paved surfaces without any traffic.
+To prevent injuries while using scooters and in-line skates always wear proper safety gear including a helmet that meets CPSC’s standard, and knee and elbow pads, and wrist pads.
+Scooters and skates should be used on smooth, paved surfaces without any traffic.
 Avoid streets, or surfaces with water, sand, gravel or dirt.
 Do not ride the scooter or use the skates at night.

 Strings, cords, and necklaces can strangle infants.
 Infant toys that include cords can present a strangulation hazard if the cord is put around an infant’s neck.
 The American Society for Testing and Materials (“ASTM”) voluntary standard for pull toys states that in “pull toys intended for children under 36 months, cords and elastics greater than 12 inches long shall not be provided with beads or other attachments that could tangle to form a loop”.
 Parents should remove beads, knobs, or other attachments from their child’s pull toy cord if the cord is over 12 inches long.